 Since they hadn't spoken in a while, Howard asked Jerry a series of 'catch up' questions.
 Jerry was game, first saying he enjoyed having kids later in life ("It's better when you're older, because nobody expects you to help.") and planned to keep his stand-up act curse-free: "I don't need it."

 Jerry also had questions of his own: "Do you still do all the madness with the strippers and midgets and all that?"
 Howard laughed: "The people demand it!"

-Howard then asked about Michael Richards' n-word-laced stand-up meltdown, and Jerry gave a protective reply: "He made an unfortunate comedic choice."
+Howard then asked about Michael Richards' n-word-laced stand-up meltdown, and Jerry replied: "He made an unfortunate comedic choice."